Calling all beer lovers,

 London Calling Sweden

-Bring new styles of beer on the mile is expat Swede Andreas Fredriksson.
+Bring new styles of beer on the mile is Swede Andreas Fredriksson.
 You can discover Swedish beer from breweries like Poppels Brewery from Gothenburg and a range of cheeses from the country.
 The rest are guest beers from Brew By Numbers and Moor.

 Where: 72 Enid St, Bermondsey, London SE16 3RA